Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it figuratively means to be moved or forced around from one place to another, typically in a chaotic or inefficient manner.
-The phrase does not relate to literal posts or pillars but instead expresses the figurative idea of being in an unsettled or disorganized situation.
+The idiom does not relate to literal posts or pillars but instead expresses the figurative idea of being in an unsettled or disorganized situation.

 Origin: